Serenity0204/Little-Test-Framework/README.md

 - ⏸️ Flexible Test Skipping: The "Little Test Framework" allows you to ignore specific test cases or even entire test suites.
 This is particularly useful when certain tests are not applicable under certain conditions or during specific phases of development.
 By using the built-in skipping mechanism, you can focus on the relevant tests, ensuring efficient testing workflows without the need to comment out or remove test code.

-- 📝 Insightful Logging: The framework features a comprehensive log message system that provides detailed insights into the execution of each test case.
+- 📝 Insightful Logging: The framework features a comprehensive log message system, the macro "LTF_LOG" that provides detailed insights into the execution of each test case.
 During test runs, you can generate custom log messages using the provided logging functions.
 This allows you to trace the flow of test execution, inspect variable values, and diagnose potential issues more effectively.

+- 🕒 Accurate Execution Timing: When a test case is executed with the "LTF_TIME" macro, the framework records the start and end times of the test's execution.
+The difference between these timestamps provides an accurate measurement of how long the test took to complete.

 ## Installation Using CMake